UI form component visibility conditions

 Multiple visibility conditions

-A single property can have multiple visibility conditions assigned.
+A single property can have multiple visibility condition attributes assigned.
 The property is visible if all added visibility conditions are fulfilled.

 However, be mindful not to create contradictory rulesets that could make the field permanently hidden.

-Each visibility condition must have a corresponding attribute.
+Each visibility condition that you wish to assign to properties in code must have a corresponding attribute.
 When the attribute is used to annotate a property of one of the supported components, the condition applies to that property’s input.

 Visibility condition attribute classes must inherit from VisibilityConditionAttribute or derived classes: